jimiejosh/spay/README.md

-    Drop the provided files into the CodeIgniter project Configure your vougepay details inside the application/config/simplepay.php file. refer to http://simplepay.com/developer.php
+    Drop the provided files into the CodeIgniter project Configure your simplepay details inside the application/config/simplepay.php file. refer to http://simplepay.com/developer.php
     Modify the controller example supplied (application/controller/simplepay.php) to fit your needs

 ## A Simple Example

-  To use Spay load the library in your controller
+  To use library Spay, load the library in your controller
 ```php
   $this->load->library('spay');
 ```